 The Steve O’Neil Apartments were created specifically to provide housing and services for families with children who had experienced long-term or recurrent homelessness.
 In addition to providing 44 units of permanent supportive housing for families, the Steve O’Neil building includes CHUM’s 6-unit Emergency Family Shelter.
 Learn more.

-With donations of money from community members, rallied together by Minnesota Interfaith Power and Light, and donations of food from Whole Foods Co-op, Burrito Union and Duluth Grill we were able to keep bellies full during school district breaks at the Steve O’Neil Apartments.
+With donations of money from community members, rallied together by Minnesota Interfaith Power and Light, and donations of food from Whole Foods Co-op, Burrito Union and Duluth Grill we were able to feed students during school district breaks at the Steve O’Neil Apartments.

 “On behalf of the staff and tenants at the Steve O’Neil apartments, I thank you for this tremendous donation.
 The gift of this food is helping us beyond what words can express.
 The food that the ISD709 has provided has been a staple for many of our families and without this provision many of our children do not get the meals they need when school is not in session.” – Amy Swensen, Site Director at Steve O’Neil Apartments